-Land use within 2 km of the scheme extents is categorised into the following: (i) designed landscape, (ii) industrial or commercial area, (iii) urban area, (iv) motorway and major roads, (v) recreation area, (vi) rectilinear field boundaries and (vii) managed woodland.
+Land use within 2 km of the scheme extents is categorised into the following: (i) rectilinear fields and farms, (ii) reservoir, (iii) urban development, (iv) motorway and major roads, (v) industrial-scale farming unit, and (vi) managed woodland.

-The national scale land capability for agriculture classifies land surrounding the scheme as being (i) 'Class 2' - land capable of producing a wide range of crops, (ii) 'Class 3.1'- land capable of producing consistently high yields of a narrow range of crops and/ or moderate yields of a wider range (short grass leys are common), and (iii) 'Class 3.2' - land capable of average production though high yields of barley, oats and grass can be obtained (grass leys are common).

-Agricultural land surrounding the scheme forms a pattern of open and exposed fields containing mainly grazed pasture and arable land.
+The national scale land capability for agriculture classifies land surrounding the scheme as being 'Class 3.1' - land capable of producing consistently high yields of a narrow range of crops and/ or moderate yields of a wider range (short grass leys are common), and 'Class 3.2' - land capable of average production though high yields of barley, oats and grass can be obtained (grass leys are common).
+Agricultural land surrounding the scheme forms a pattern of open and exposed fields containing mainly grazed pasture.
 Field patterns are an important landscape element, varying in size and shape to fit the local topography.
 Field boundaries, for example, highlight the landform by accentuating undulating land and flatter areas.
 Most field boundaries are post-and-wire fencing, with vegetative features further delineating field boundaries e.g., shrub hedgerow, rough grassland, ruderal herb stands, scrub and tree shelterbelt.